 - i.
 Ordinary Life contracts These contracts provide for payment of a known sum in the event of the death of the policyholder.
 The main risk is the premature death of the policyholder.
 The Company takes on this risk by contracting to pay the sum assured on death in return for a premium. - ii.
 Critical Illness contracts These contracts provide for payment of the sum insured upon diagnosis of one of the critical illnesses specified in the contract.
 The main risk is the premature diagnosis of the specific critical illness.
 The Company takes on the risk by contracting to pay the sum insured in return for a premium. - iii.
 Individual and Group Annuity contracts These include deferred or immediate annuity contracts.
 These contracts provide for payment of a regular income upon maturity of the contract in the case of deferred annuities and for immediate commencement of payments in the case of an immediate annuity.
 The main risk is the policyholder outliving the life expectancy adopted for underwriting the policies.
-The Company takes on this risk by contracting to provide an income to the policyholder while alive in return for an insurance premium.

-(i) Insurance contracts (continued)

-1) Recognition and measurement (continued)
+- (i) Insurance contracts (continued) - 1) Recognition and measurement (continued)